wordsum/models/README.md

 wordsum is a model and a tool to create the model.

-wordsum's goal is to model story and poetry, so a machine can read and learn story and poetry.
+wordsum's goal is to model story and poetry for A.I..
 .
 #### wordsum models
 <table>